Extended-support beta regression for $[0, 1]$ responses: Application: Loss aversion in investment decisions

 \subsection{Assessment of fitted models}

 The differences between the models become more apparent when considering the fitted distributions.
 Figure~\ref{fig:lossaversion-rootogram} shows hanging rootograms \citep[see][for details]{kleiber+zeileis:2016} for the fitted models in Table~\ref{tab:lossaversion-gaussian} and Table~\ref{tab:lossaversion-beta}.
 The rootograms compare the empirical marginal distributions of the proportion of tokens invested to the implied distributions from the fitted models.
 The quality of the fit is determined by checking whether the bars hang down to the horizontal line at zero or whether they are clearly too large or too small.
 As is apparent, models N and B fit poorly in the tails.
 For N the support of the fitted distributions is the real line and, as a result, the expected frequencies in intervals close to $0$ or $1$ are larger and smaller, respectively, than what is observed.
-The corresponding expected frequencies for B are smaller than what is observed, because beta regression struggles with giving enough probability mass to intervals close to $0$ or $1$ because it cannot assign point masses at the boundaries.
-Also, the expected frequencies at intervals around 0.5 are too small compared to what is observed.
-In contrast, models CN and XBX fit very well with almost all bars hanging close to the zero reference line.
-The fit for XBX appears to be slightly better which is also reflected by both AIC and BIC being smaller for XBX; see Table~\ref{tab:lossaversion-gaussian} and Table~\ref{tab:lossaversion-beta}.
+The corresponding expected frequencies for B are larger than what is observed, while the expected frequencies at intervals around 0.5 are too small compared to what is observed.
+In contrast, models CN and XBX fit very well with all but the second bar from the left hanging close to the zero reference line and within the Tukey limits.
+The misfit of the second bar is larger for CN compared to XBX, which is also reflected by both AIC and BIC being smaller for XBX; see Table~\ref{tab:lossaversion-gaussian} and Table~\ref{tab:lossaversion-beta}.

 Testing whether the removal of dispersion effects $\log(\phi) = \zeta_i$ in model XBX, with $\zeta_i$ as in~(\ref{eq:la_var}), is worthwhile returns an approximate likelihood ratio statistic of $20.614$ and a Wald statistic of $21.251$ on $3$ degrees of freedom, which is strong evidence against the hypothesis that $\log(\phi) = \gamma_1$.
 We get the same qualitative conclusions from model CN about the removal of variance effects $\log(\sigma) = \zeta_i$, with a likelihood ratio statistic of $19.620$ and a Wald statistic of $19.243$ on $3$ degrees of freedom.